ethereum-attestation-service/eas-sdk/README.md

 ## Using the EAS SDK

-Import and initialize the library
+Import and initialize the library:

 ```javascript
 import { EAS, Offchain, SchemaEncoder, SchemaRegistry } from '@ethereum-attestation-service/eas-sdk';